cran-task-views/ChemPhys/ChemPhys.md

 -   `r pkg("readMzXmlData")` imports data in the mzXML format.
 -   `r pkg("readBrukerFlexData")` imports data in the Bruker *flex format.
--   `r pkg("SPUTNIK")` provides a set of tools for the peak filtering of mass spectrometry imaging data.
 -   `r pkg("MSbox")` provides a suite of tools for mass spectrometry data analysis.
 -   `r pkg("enviPat")` allows isotope pattern, profile and centroid